-If you’re planning a second wedding (or third), you might want to change more than your partner.
-Here’s all you need to know about second weddings, from ceremony choices to whether to invite your exes, and how to make your second wedding the happiest day of your life.
+If you’re planning your second marriage (or even third), you might want to change more than your partner.
+Here’s all you need to know about second weddings, from ceremony choices and how to involve the children, if there are any, to whether to invite your exes, and simply make it the happiest day of your life.

 Ceremony Choices for a Second Marriage